 Trying Online Support

 If you’re too much of an introvert to get help from a support group, you can consider looking for online support.
 The ADHD Centre has a strong online presence.
-We can give you expert advice and diagnosis via Skype assessment or through phone calls.
+We can give you expert advice and diagnosis via Zoom for Healthcare or through phone calls.
 We can also connect you to one of our affiliate organisations and consultants.

 If you want help with your OCD, we can give you the best professionals to handle your case.
 One consultant that we can recommend is Dr. Mukesh Kripalani of the National Health Services.
 He is an expert in multiple fields of mental health such as body dysmorphia, depression, OCD, and more.